hikite1/keith-jackson-portfolio/README.md

 The page was intended to be fun and different.
 I still tried to respect any that might not want this style and there are anchors useable in the top-navbar to speed through the page if desired.
 Everything shold be chosen by the user and can be cancelled at anytime.

 KNOWN BUGS -
-1) improper scaling on zoom in / zoom out in the browser settings (ctrl + mousewheel)
-2) still need to add better css for tablet media queries

 https://keith-jackson-portfolio.netlify.app/